osisoft/Edge-Data-Store-Docs/content/sds/read-data.md

 ## SdsBoundaryType

-The `SdsBoundaryType` enum defines how data on the boundary of queries is handled: around the start index for range value queries,  and around the start and end index for window values.
+The `SdsBoundaryType` enum defines how data on the boundary of queries is handled—around the start index for range value queries and around the start and end index for window values.
 The following are valid values for `SdsBoundaryType`:

 | Boundary | Enumeration value | Operation |
 | -------  | ----------------- | --------- |